haim-rubin/lucy-in-the-sky/README.md

 1. Backend
+    - Run backend: from in 'backend' folder run npm start
     - APIs
         * Because we needed to retrieve data from 3rd party so I splitted the API into 2 different APIs
         * 3rdParty - Proxy to the images data